Broadway Baptist Church

 By 1954 rapid growth necessitated two Sunday morning worship services.
 A new building containing additional classroom space and a library was dedicated in January, 1954.
 Neither expansion could meet the needs of Broadway’s growing congregation.
 The current sanctuary and educational unit were built and dedicated in 1960.
 Other construction followed.
 Friendship Hall, along with additional classroom space, a new library, kitchen and parlor was completed in 1983.
 New music and office suites and a Family Life Center were occupied in 1992.

 After moving to the new location, Broadway was led by three exceptionally talented and long-tenured pastors, Dr. Edwin Perry (1949-1979), Dr. Ronald Higdon (1980-2000), and Dr. Chris Caldwell (2002-2017).
-Many other gifted and dedicated ministerial staff members, along with countless faithful volunteers, have contributed to Broadway’s ministry during these years.
+In 2018, Broadway called their new pastor, Kevin Gardner-Sinclair, who now serves alongside Susan Reed (Associate Pastor of Spiritual Formation), Robert Gammon (Associate Pastor of Music), and Kristin Belcher (Associate Pastor of Families).
+Throughout the years of God’s faithfulness at Broadway, the church has been graced with other gifted staff members and countless faithful volunteers whose contribution to Broadway’s ministry cannot be measured.

 Broadway Baptist Church has grown in number and in ministry in its 140+ year history, a growth that continues in greatly expanded missions and community outreach and in the training and nurturing of those who enter its doors.